 - Averted with the poker-playing warlock, who tells all his opponents straight up that he's very good.
 This doesn't stop most from trying to beat him, playing for years of life.
 He will, however, occasionally fold on a great hand, if he feels sympathy for his opponent (e.g. an old man, trying to get a few more years to see his granddaughter grow up).

 - Played straight on a episode of Family Matters in which Eddie and Urkel get hustled at a pool hall for more money than they have and require Carl and Grandma Winslow to get them out of their mess in yet another game of pool.

 - Once in Drake & Josh, Megan first hustled Drake in a game of darts.
 Drawing inspiration, he goes to the pool hall and starts hustling there.
-Josh disapproves of the dishonest way to earn money, so he hires his two burly camp counselors to scare Drake straight afterwards.
+When he finds out Josh is much better at pool than he is he tries tricking his nerdy stepbrother into playing for him, but Josh disapproves of the dishonest way to earn money, so he hires his two burly camp counselors to scare Drake straight afterwards.